-With respect to Russia's invasion of Ukraine, there is no direct impact for the Group, which currently has no direct or indirect exposures to those countries.
+With respect to Russia's invasion of Ukraine, there is no direct impact for the Company, as it has no direct or indirect exposure to those countries.
 However, it is undeniable that the events described above represent elements of uncertainty.
-The global economy, as highlighted in the macroeconomic scenario, also continues to be affected by the increase in the costs of services and raw materials as a result of the conflict in Ukraine.
+The global economy, as highlighted in the macroeconomic scenario, continues to feel the effects of the increase in the cost of services and raw materials following the conflict in Ukraine.

-By its nature, the above mentioned macroeconomic situation requires an ongoing assessment of the balance sheet items most exposed to general economic trends; in particular, reference is made to loans to customers and financial companies, the fair value of financial assets attributable to non-performing loans, and deferred tax assets.
-The Parent Company, as already noted, while not expecting any direct impact, continues to monitor developments in the macroeconomic situation generated by the conflict.
+The aforementioned macroeconomic situation by its very nature requires a constant assessment of the balance sheet items that are most exposed to the general economic trend; in particular, reference is made to Loans and receivables with customers and financial companies, the fair value of financial assets attributable to non-performing loans and deferred Tax assets.
+Amco, as already noted, while not detecting any direct impact, is continuing to monitor developments in the macroeconomic situation generated by the conflict.